Agathokakological Nincompoop Monk

 Dr. Ist: She tried, and tried, and tried, but failed to forgive herself for that . . . even on her deathbed.

-Gregory: Dr. Ist, I’m so sorry to have brought it up.
+Gregory: Dr. Ist, I’m so sorry for bringing it up.

 Dr. Ist: I brought it up myself.
 So how’s it going, Gregory?

 Gregory: Dr. Ist, I’d like to say . . .
 I’d like . . .
-I’d like you to know that I appreciate each moment spent with you, on and off the formal part of our sessions.
+I want you to know that I cherish every moment spent with you, both during and beyond our formal sessions.

 Dr. Ist: I’m glad to hear that.